andrew/ultimate-awesome/README.md

 - [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [awesome-VLLMs](https://github.com/JackYFL/awesome-VLLMs) - This repository collects papers on VLLM applications.
 We will update new papers irregularly.
-- [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-bikeprojects](https://github.com/mltbnz/awesome-bikeprojects) - A curated list of awesome projects around the bicycle 🚲.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).